-- 2. The EMCC may support response to local, regional, state, and federal emergencies.
+- 1. While individual HCC partner organizations are responsible for clinical healthcare delivery and other immediate medical response operations, the EMCC serves as the regional medical response support and coordination arm of the HCC-E. As the HPP Contractor, NCTTRAC staffs and operates the EMCC.
+The objective of the EMCC is to support medical services delivery by hospitals and EMS agencies during emergencies. - 2.
+The EMCC may support response to local, regional, state, and federal emergencies.
 Response activities will be scaled as appropriate for the given event and may range from desk support during working hours to 24/7 activation of the EMCC and the provision of liaison officers to work with various regional and state response agencies.
-Primary functions of the EMCC include:

-- a.
-Regional event notification

-- b.
-Information Gathering and Sharing

-- c.
-Bed availability reporting

-- d.
-Crisis applications/communications support

-- e.
-Regional resource coordination

-- f.
-Patient tracking administration support

-- g.
-Patient destination decision support

-- h.
-Medical sheltering support

-- i.
-EMTF mobilization/activation coordination

-- 3. The EMTF-2 Coordination Center is a component of the NCTTRAC EMCC.
-The EMTF-2 Coordination Center is activated upon publication of State Mission Assignment (SMA) and/or as an emergency incident escalates and such activity is warranted.

-- 4. The NCTTRAC EMCC works in conjunction with and in support of individual HCC partner organizations and other regional response organizations.
-The NCTTRAC Executive Director serves as the EMCC Executive Director and maintains final authority for all EMCC actions.

-- 5. Specific details relating to EMCC position structure and internal operations can be found in Annex B, Trauma Service Area E Medical Coordination Center Standard Operating Guidelines.
+Primary functions of the EMCC include: - a.
+Regional event notification - b.
+Information gathering and sharing - c.
+Bed availability reporting - d.
+Crisis applications/communications support - e.
+Regional medical resource coordination - f.
+Patient tracking administration support - g.
+Patient destination decision support - h.
+HCC liaison support to the DDCs and local EOCs - i.
+EMTF mobilization/activation coordination - 3.
+The EMTF-2 Coordination Center is a component of the NCTTRAC EMCC.
+The EMTF-2 Coordination Center is activated upon publication of State Mission Assignment (SMA) and/or as an emergency incident escalates and such activity is warranted. - 4.
+The NCTTRAC EMCC works in conjunction with and in support of individual HCC partner organizations and other regional response organizations.
+The NCTTRAC Executive Director serves as the EMCC Executive Director and maintains final authority for all EMCC actions. - 5.
+Specific details relating to EMCC position structure and internal operations can be found in Annex B, Trauma Service Area E Medical Coordination Center Standard Operating Guidelines.